scribe-public/sample-policies/docs/v2/initiatives/bp1.md

 # Detailed Controls

 ## [CT-1] Restrict administrative access to CI/CD tools

-**Description**: Restrict administrative access to CI/CD tools
+Restrict administrative access to CI/CD tools

+## Mitigation
-**Mitigation**: Limit administrative privileges to a minimal, controlled group to reduce the risk of unauthorized pipeline changes.
+Limit administrative privileges to a minimal, controlled group to reduce the risk of unauthorized pipeline changes.

-**Full Description**:
+## **Full Description**

 It's important to ensure that only authorized persons can make administrative changes to the CI/CD system.
 If an unauthorized person gains access, they could modify pipeline definitions and subvert other controls.